akshayshanker/modcraft/examples/README.md

 This example shows how CircuitCraft can be used for more sophisticated mathematical operations.

-### 4. `quick_circuit.py`
+### 5. `quick_circuit.py`

 Shows how to use the high-level API to create and solve a circuit in one step, similar to `quick_workflow.py` but with more complex matrix operations.

-### 5. `math_graph.py`
+### 6. `math_graph.py`

-Demonstrates a mathematical graph with matrix operations, showing how to create a computational graph with multiple operations.
+Demonstrates a mathematical circuit with matrix operations, showing how to create a computational circuit with multiple operations.

-### 6. `individual_edges.py`
+### 7. `individual_edges.py`

-Shows how to execute individual edge operations in a circuit for fine-grained control.
+Shows how to execute individual movers in a circuit for fine-grained control and how to work with the comp and sim attributes of perches.

-### 7. `separate_solvers.py`
+### 8. `separate_solvers.py`

 Demonstrates how to use separate solvers for backward and forward operations, which is useful for economic modeling.
+Shows the use of lifecycle flags to track the state of the circuit through the solution process.

 ## Troubleshooting